 COVID Safety Campaign FAQs

 On August 12, 2021 the Board of Trustees passed a COVID vaccine mandate.
 The purpose of the mandate is to create a safe environment for our students and employees to come to campus for classes and other services.
-The vaccine or exemption/testing, along with requiring masks and physical distancing, are measures the Board and the CDC have required to reduce the spread of COVID.
+Our vaccination policy and mask requirements are measures the Board and the CDC have required to reduce the spread of COVID.

 Effective October 1, 2021, the College’s COVID Safety Campaign vaccination website went live.